SumolX/FlashForge-Hacks/README.md

 # FlashForge-Hacks
 This project contains a set of scripts trying to provide additional features and functionality not implemented by the official firmware.
-It is a research project and should be treated as such.
+It is an experimental research project and should be treated as such.

 1. Adds and SSH `dropbear` service to your printer
 2. Updates the `root` password to `flashforge`